Yaxuan-w/IssueTrackerRawPOSIX/tests/testsuite.md

 4. Test fix: `rmdir` can succeed even if the directory has restrictive permissions because rmdir doesn't require write permissions on the directory itself; it requires write and execute permissions on the parent directory of the target directory.

+5. Test fix: bug related to mkdir in rustposix but not in native linux, so changing test to correct version.